Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/_index.md

 ### Prerequisites

 * An OpenSSL tool is available.
-* Amplify Integration is running with Open Banking projects.
+* Amplify Fusion is running with Open Banking projects.

 ### Create the root CA certificates